Perioral dermatitis: Corticosteroids

 Perioral dermatitis can occur with corticosteroids.
 Corticosteroids are anti-inflammatory medications used to reduce swelling and redness caused by the body.
 There are different forms of steroids, many of which can contribute to the development of perioral dermatitis.
 Some of these are topical corticosteroids, oral corticosteroids, and inhaled corticosteroids.
-There have been clinical trials that show a correlation between these corticosteroids; however, a direct cause has not been confirmed.
+Clinical trials have shown a correlation between these corticosteroids; however, a direct cause has not been confirmed.
 The highest link seems to be with topical corticosteroids in comparison to the others, and there seems to be a higher chance of the development of perioral dermatitis with stronger steroids.
 It has also been seen that chronic use of steroids shows a higher rate of developing perioral dermatitis.
 Discontinuing the steroids often initially worsens the dermatitis, which leads to some conflicting beliefs, as some people believe the steroids were initially controlling the condition.
 Perioral dermatitis tends to occur on the drier parts of the face and can be aggravated by drying agents, including topical benzoyl peroxide, tretinoin, and lotions with an alcohol base.Reports of perioral dermatitis in renal transplant recipients treated with oral corticosteroids and azathioprine have been documented.